Abortion in Alaska: Abortion financing

-17 states including this one use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, 13 of which are required by State court orders to do so.
-In 2010, the state had 835 publicly funded abortions, of which were zero federally and 835 were state funded.
+17 US states, including Alaska, use their own funds to cover all or most "medically necessary" abortions sought by low-income women under Medicaid, 13 of which are required by State court orders to do so.
+In 2010, the state had 835 publicly funded abortions, all of which were state funded.

 Abortion rights views and activities

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.
 Hundreds of women attended a rally in Anchorage at Town Square Park to protest legislation proposed in Alaska's House to restrict abortion rights.
 The event was organized by Planned Parenthood Votes and Alaska ACLU.
-There was another rally at the Alaska Capitol in Juneau in May 2019 in opposition to the bill proposed by Republican Rep. David Eastman of Wasilla.
+There was another rally at the Alaska Capitol in Juneau in May 2019, in opposition to the bill proposed by Republican Rep. David Eastman of Wasilla.

+Following the leak of the overturning of Roe v.
+Wade on May 2, 2022, Alaska saw abortion rights protests in Anchorage, Fairbanks, and Haines.

 Anti-abortion views and activism

 Views

-Rep. David Eastman (R-Wasilla) was censured by the Alaska Legislature in 2017 after he said women used Medicaid support for abortion to a "free trip to the city".
+Rep. David Eastman (R-Wasilla) was censured by the Alaska Legislature in 2017 after he claimed that women used Medicaid support for abortion as a "free trip to the city".

 Protests

-A small counter protest was organized by anti-abortion rights activists at the Alaska Capitol in Juneau in May 2019 in support of proposed restrictions on women's ability to access legal abortions in the state.
+A small counter-protest was organized by anti-abortion rights activists at the Alaska Capitol in Juneau in May 2019, in support of proposed restrictions on women's ability to access legal abortions in the state.